USDA-VS/vSNP3/README.md

 Benefits of defining SNPs:
 - **Automatic Grouping**: Samples are classified into groups based on specific SNP patterns
 - **Focused Analysis**: Quickly drill down to specific subsets of related samples
-- **Hierarchical Investigation**: Filter your dataset to focus only on samples of interest
 - **Computational Efficiency**: Reduce analysis time by working with smaller, relevant sample sets

 ## 📦 Installation